opensearch-project/documentation-website/_data-prepper/managing-data-prepper/source-coordination.md

 * `partitionsAcquired`: The number of partitions that have been acquired by nodes to do work on.
 In non-error scenarios, this should be equal to the number of partitions created.
 * `partitionsClosed`: The number of partitions that have been marked as `CLOSED`.
 This is only applicable to sources that use the CLOSED functionality.

-The following list details metric related to partition errors:
+The following list details metrics related to partition errors:

 * `partitionNotFoundErrors`: Indicates that a partition item that is actively owned by a node does not have a corresponding store item.
 This should only occur if an item in the table has been manually deleted.